VForWaTer/vforwater-portal/README.md

     $ python manage.py runserver

-# autopull.sh
+# autoupdate.sh

-Since autopull.sh is not in any repository, I'll have a copy here for now.
+Since autoupdate.sh is not in any repository, I'll have a copy here for now.

     #!/bin/bash
     echo -e "---------- $(date) ----------"